 HideYour accommodation: Auckland City Hotel

 The Auckland City Hotel is a peaceful sanctuary ideally located in the heart of Auckland’s entertainment and business district.
-It is situated five-minute walk from the Sky Tower, Aotea Square, and the centre of town, Queen Street.This tour can be priced with any of the rental cars available in our fantastic range, from economy hatchbacks to prestige saloons and SUVs.
+It is situated five-minute walk from the Sky Tower, Aotea Square, and the centre of town, Queen Street.Choose a car to best suit your needs from our fantastic rental car range.
+From compact economy, hatchbacks to prestige SUVs.
+Find out all you need to know about rental car hire in New Zealand with our helpful FAQ's

 Head southbound on State Highway one through the lush farmland and dairy pastures of the Waikato region.
 The Bombay Hills mark the outer boundary of the greater Auckland area and its here you turn inland towards Matamata.
 This is the real Middle Earth, and you'll see many locations used in the filming of The Lord of The Rings and The Hobbit, as well as visiting the actual set of Hobbiton.